JoaoGomes5/data-fetching-react/Readme.md

 ## 💻 Project

-🚧 A simple project to improve the fetching on React 🚀
+🚧 A simple project to improve fetching on React 🚀

 ## 🔨 Features